7db9a/immutag/README.md

 Every file version is keyed by filehash.
 The file address of each version is the value.

 ### Metadata

+The metadata layer is seperate to avoid vendor-lock.
+Here we use recfile format, but some alternative can be used.

 $ cat 1LrTstQYNZj8wCvBgipJqL9zghsofpsHEG/metadata